icecube/OMSim/documentation/extra_doc/1_multithreading.md

 ```

 Key features:
-- Thread-local storage for hit data (`mThreadData`).
+- Thread-local storage for hit data (`mThreadData`), each thread will start one
-- Mutex for thread synchronization.
+- Mutex (`mMutex`) for thread synchronization.

-The `appendHitInfo` method:
+The `appendHitInfo` method is used by all threads and uses to the thread-local `mThreadData`:

 ```cpp
 void OMSimHitManager::appendHitInfo(/* parameters */)